longhorn/upgrade-responder/README.md

 ## Geography database

-We're using GeoLite2 City from MaxMind, Inc for the Geography Database.
+This project includes GeoLite2 data created by MaxMind, available from [here](https://www.maxmind.com).

-This program doesn't store IP in the database.
-Only the city level geographic data is stored.
+This program doesn't store IP.
+Only the city level geographic data is recorded.

 ## License
 Copyright (c) 2020 Longhorn Authors